INSIGHT-In Ivory Coast, a battle to save cocoa-ravaged forests

 But the conservation efforts are falling short, European Union officials say.

-That’s one reason the bloc’s executive arm, the European Commission, plans to propose legislation on Wednesday that would compel companies to find and fix environmental and human rights risks in their international supply chains - or face penalties.
+That’s one reason the bloc’s executive arm, the European Commission, proposed legislation on Wednesday that would compel companies to find and fix environmental and human rights risks in their international supply chains - or face penalties.
 Companies would be restricted from sourcing beans grown on land deforested after a certain date, which is to be set by the law.

 Chocolate and cocoa companies say they support the new regulations but dispute that their efforts have failed.
 They told Reuters their supply chain monitoring systems, including GPS mapping, satellite surveillance and third-party certification, give them assurance that the beans they source do not come from the Rapides Grah forest or other illegal farming operations.